Port of Piraeus: Ownership

 "The port's geographic advantages and the quality services offered by us, have helped deliver rapid progress, in a crisis era" said Fu Chengqiu, managing director of Piraeus Container Terminal in 2012.
 With COSCO's investment, the port had broken their 2006 record of 1.5 million TEUs handled by 2011, with dock 2 (COSCO) handling 1.18 million TEUs and Dock 1 (Greek) handling 500,000 TEUs.
 In 2009 the financial crisis had brought the TEU volume down to 450,000 for the whole port.

 In 2014 The Hellenic Republic Asset Development Fund (HRADF), the Greek government's privatization agency, sought to sell a majority stake of the port to finance debt.
 In 2016, COSCO bought 51% of the port from the HRADF for 280.5 million Euros.
-As per an escrow, COSCO will pay 88 million more Euros for an additional 16% stake by 2021, contingent on COSCO making certain investments in the port, including passenger and cruise expansions, dredging, and expansion of the car terminal.
+As per an escrow, COSCO has paid 90 million more Euros for an additional 16% stake by 2021, contingent on COSCO making certain investments in the port, including passenger and cruise expansions, dredging, and expansion of the car terminal.

-As of 2020, the Port of Piraeus is majority owned by COSCO with 67% of shares (16% in escrow shares).
+As of 2020, the operating company of the Port of Piraeus is majority owned by COSCO with 67% of shares (16% in escrow shares).
 The HRADF has 7.14% of shares.
 The rest (25.86%) is held by non-institutional investors.
 In October 2021, the HRADF transferred the 16% escrow shares to COSCO.
-COSCO paid 88 million euros for it, and 11.87 million euros in accrued interest as well as a letter of guarantee of 29 million euros.
+COSCO paid 90 million euros for it, and 11.87 million euros in accrued interest as well as a letter of guarantee of 29 million euros.